 7. Svelte

-Initially released in 2016, Svelte is a newbie in the frontend development frameworks since its stable release marked its presence in the market in autumn 2021.
+Initially released in 2016, Svelte is a newbie in the frontend development frameworks since its stable release marked its presence in the market in the autumn of 2025.
 Still, Svelte is getting undue attention from developers across the world owing to its fundamentally new approach to UI development.

 Like other frameworks, Svelte does not perform its main work in the browser else in the compiler at the build stage; that’s why there is no need for virtual DOM, and the components that need to display the app can be uploaded to the page.